 Meanwhile, in the woods watching quietly through binoculars is Head Snapper.
-He’s accompanied by one of his samurai biker babes, Brother Dave and another undaunted man, an ally who witnessed Olivia being hunted down but calculated not to act, for now.
+He’s accompanied by one of his samurai biker babes and another undaunted man who witnessed Olivia being hunted down.

 Well, Leo and his group are gone.
 White is now the big cheese, the man running things around here.
 He remains in the parking lot almost an hour after the crew departed.
 Everyone else has made their way back into the dome for breakfast, all those forlorn faces wondering if Leo's venture is nothing more than a suicide mission.